hjjthefearcall/hjjthefearcall/README.md

 I feel uncomfortable sharing my age unless I have to.
 If it's not important then please don't ask about my age

 Copinglink and fictionkin.
-I like a ton of fandoms, ones that I like the most are Phighting, DOA8BW, Bumi by Tere Liye, sherlock holems, and args in general, but mostly ones that have religious themes and so many more that I can't fit in here.
+I like a ton of fandoms, ones that I like the most are Phighting, DOA8BW, Bumi by Tere Liye, sherlock holmes, and args in general, but mostly ones that have religious themes and so many more that I can't fit in here.
 Even if you don't see your fandom here please do talk to me

 I love love love love love love collecting winter toys oh god it's that time of the year

 I love my platonic husband

-May be nervous when talking to new people, or maybe my body hates me and gives me a horrible headache, just continue to talk (about anything, I'll listen)
+May be nervous when talking to new people, or maybe my body hates me and gives me a horrible headache, just continue to talk if I suddenly stay quiet

 OK?
 OK?
 Goodybye